microsoft/vscode-dev-containers/script-library/docs/desktop-lite.md

         && if type zsh > /dev/null 2>&1; then echo "${ALIASES}" >> /etc/zsh/zshrc; fi
     ```

 2. Chrome sandbox support requires you set up and run as a non-root user.
-The [`debian-common.sh`](common.md) script can do this for you, or you [set one up yourself](https://aka.ms/vscode-remote/containers/non-root).
+The [common script](common.md) can do this for you, or you [set one up yourself](https://aka.ms/vscode-remote/containers/non-root).
 Alternatively, you can start Chrome using `google-chrome --no-sandbox --disable-dev-shm-usage`

 3. While Chrome should be aliased correctly with the instructions above, if you run into crashes, pass `--disable-dev-shm-usage` in as an argument when starting it: `google-chrome --disable-dev-shm-usage`